We are pleased to welcome Alex Hardy from RUILS to talk to parents about Education, Health and Care Plans (EHCP's).

 Alex comes regularly to our Friday morning sessions, usually twice a term, to talk about getting the right support in school for your child.
 He talks about what should be in an EHCP, how to write a successful Plan, what to demand and what to avoid and how to get the right school names and the right support in place.
 His talks are aimed at anyone with an interest in EHCPs, whether you already have one, are considering applying for one, or are simply confused and want more information!
 All are welcome.

-On Friday 17th January 2020 Alex will be focusing mainly on Annual Reviews.
+On Friday 17th January 2020 Alex focused mainly on Annual Reviews.
 What is their purpose?
 How should they be conducted?
 How should we prepare for one?
 What should the school do?
 What do we do if we want a change in provision?
 And many other questions.

 EHCP's were brought in to replace Statements and are a legal document which should guarantee your child who has additional needs the extra support they need at school.
 As they are a legal document, it is very important that parents and guardians should understand how they work, what they do and how to make them worth the paper they are written on.